SorenSj/ansible-proxmox-cluster/README.md

 ## Run site.yml playbook

-The `site.yml` playbook will do the following:
+The `site.yml` playbook will do the

- * Secure the nodes, removing password authentication
+ * Configuration and optimization described under features
  * Create Proxmox cluster
  * Create Ceph cluster and storage